 The maximum income tax liability which would arise if all of the available equity were distributed as dividends is disclosed in Note 17.

-In 2020, the Latvian branch has carried loss and due to that corporate income tax expense and liability have not been recognised in the Latvian branch compared to the 2019 year where reporting year's profit was transferred and corporate income tax expense and liability was recognised at rate of 20%.
+As at 31 December 2021, the Latvian branch has transferred its reporting year's profit to the Company in Estonia but loss of 2020 were not covered in full and due to that corporate income tax expense and liability have not been recognised in the Latvian branch in the same way as in 2020.

 In Lithuania, both current and deferred tax is calculated and reported.
 Deferred tax attributable to temporary differences between the amounts recognised in books and the amounts actually paid are reported in the Company's financial statements.
-For income reported in the statement of comprehensive income for the period but which is not taxed until a later period, a deferred tax cost is charged, which results in a corresponding liability item, a deferred tax liability.
+For income reported in the statement of profit or loss and other comprehensive income for the period but which is not taxed until a later period, a deferred tax cost is charged, which results in a corresponding liability item, a deferred tax liability.
 Similarly, costs that will not result in tax deductions until a later period give rise to deferred tax revenue and a corresponding deferred tax asset.

 Detailed information on the deferred tax asset and liability of the Lithuanian branch is disclosed in Note 15.
 Deferred tax assets and liabilities are reported net in those cases where they pertain to the same tax authority and can be offset against each other.
-For the Lithuanian branch, the corporate income tax rate is 15% (2019: 15%).
+For the Lithuanian branch, the corporate income tax rate is 15% (2020: 15%).

-Initialled for identification purposes only Allkirjastatud identifitseerimiseks p) Events after the reporting period
+p) Events after the reporting period

-The financial statements reflect all significant events affecting the valuation of assets and liabilities that occurred between the reporting date (31 December 2020) and the date on which the financial statements were authorised for issue (22 February 2021) but are related to transactions that occurred in the reporting period or earlier periods.
+The financial statements reflect all significant events affecting the valuation of assets and liabilities that occurred between the reporting date (31 December 2021) and the date on which the financial statements were authorised for issue (22 February 2022) but are related to transactions that occurred in the reporting period or earlier periods.